 Where can I get a face mask if I need one?

-Face masks are available for students, faculty, and staff in dispensers located in buildings throughout campus, often near main entrances, stairwells, or on various floors.
+Surgical masks are available for students, faculty, and staff in dispensers located in buildings throughout campus, often near main entrances, stairwells, or on various floors.
 The dispensers also offer hand sanitizer.

 I find it difficult to be heard when wearing a face mask while teaching.
 Can I get an amplification device?